smonette/portfolio-site-prompt/README.md

 # Building your first portfolio site
 This repo is the basic instructions for building your first portfolio site!
 Using HTML and CSS, create a basic website with information about your past experience, and interests.
-For the first iteration (yes, first because I'll give you so spicier challenges once you're done!)
+For the first iteration (Yes, _first_ because I'll give you so spicier challenges once you're done!)

 ## Getting started